-Owner: State Licensed Electrician: Installing Electrician: License No.: Company: Mailing Address: Supply certification that the generating system has been installed and inspected in compliance with the local Building/Electrical code of the municipality of .
-Signed (Inspector): (In lieu of signature of Inspector, a copy of the final inspection certificate may be attached) Date: 12.
-FINAL Approval or Non-Approval Delaware Electric Cooperative: Has Approved Has Not Approved this interconnection application.
+Owner: State Licensed Electrician: Installing Electrician: License No.: Company: Mailing Address: Town: State: Zip: Email: Phone: Supply certification that the generating system has been installed and inspected in compliance with the local Building/Electrical code of the municipality of .
+Signed (Inspector): Date: Signed (Inspector): (In lieu of signature of Inspector, a copy of the final inspection certificate may be attached) 12.
+FINAL Approval or Non-Approval Delaware Electric Cooperative: Has Approved this interconnection application.
 Date: Reason for not approving this Interconnection Application:

-"Permission to Operate" has been granted as of:
+[&]quot;Permission to Operate" has been granted as of: